AriFordsham/GHCWiki/commentary/compiler/backends/ncg/register-allocator/code.md

 - [compiler/nativeGen/RegArchBase.hs](/trac/ghc/browser/ghc/compiler/nativeGen/RegArchBase.hs)

   Defines utils for calculating whether a register in the conflict graph is trivially colorable, in a generic way which handles aliasing between register classes.
 This module is not used directly by GHC.
-TODO link to description of algorithm.

 - [compiler/nativeGen/RegArchX86.hs](/trac/ghc/browser/ghc/compiler/nativeGen/RegArchX86.hs)